zbunde/tutorials.gschool.it/source/ruby_basics.liquid.md

     ├── roman_numerals_spec.rb
     └── spec_helper.rb
     └── aruba
 {% endterminal %}

 If you get stuck on one, write as much code as you can then write out your logic using comments and short English phrases for any code that you do not know how to write.
 When you are done, push your code back up to GitHub for review.

+View the [README](https://github.com/gSchool/ruby_basics/blob/master/README.md){:target="_blank"}
-View the README for more information about specifics of each program you will write.
+for more information about specifics of each program you will write.